benjamincrozat/content/posts/laravel-11.md

 ---
 Image: https://res.cloudinary.com/benjamincrozat-com/image/fetch/c_scale,f_webp,q_auto,w_1200/https://github.com/benjamincrozat/content/assets/3613731/79997924-366b-4969-98d6-bd0a7280ab25
-Title: Laravel 11: the big changes ahead and release date
+Title: Laravel 11 is out!
+Here are every new big changes and features.
-Description: Laravel 11 will be released on March 12th, 2024.
-Its development is still ongoing.
-Let's dive into every relevant new feature we know about already.
+Description: Laravel 11 was released on March 12th, 2024 and is packed with tons of new bits.
+Let's dive into every relevant new change and feature you need to know about.
 Canonical:
 Audio:
 Published at: 2023-01-05